By JENNA FRYER

 AP Auto Racing Writer

 DAYTONA BEACH, Fla.
-(AP) – Denny Hamlin didn’t need a Toyota teammate to grab another win at Daytona International Speedway.
+(AP) – Greg Biffle used a last-gasp push to steal the pole for Saturday night’s race at Daytona International Speedway.